-The canine teeth are important to your oral health as they play a large role in how you eat, as well as how your bite aligns.
+The canine teeth are important for your oral health as they play a large role in how you eat as well as how your bite aligns.
 When these teeth become impacted, it can be due to a few different reasons, including:

 Any tooth is capable of being impacted, and depending on your child's individual case, the same course of action is taken to encourage eruption.

 When it comes to diagnosing an impacted tooth, it is best if it is addressed sooner rather than later.
 The older your child gets, the harder it is for the tooth to erupt on its own.
 There are different methods of determining whether a tooth is impacted and where it is located within the mouth.

 - Adult teeth eruption – If teeth are not appearing by a certain time/age, this is a clear indicator that there is a problem.

 - Positioning of nearby teeth – We can look at the angle and positioning of the other teeth and determine what position the missing tooth is in.